 L49 Arab 4001 Capstone Seminar

-The capstone course for Jewish, Islamic and Near Eastern Studies majors, Arabic majors, and Hebrew majors.
+The capstone course for Jewish, Islamic, and Middle Eastern Studies majors, Arabic majors, and Hebrew majors.
 The course content is subject to change.

 L49 Arab 4041 Islam and Politics